Sara-kh51/Projectile-Motion-Simulator/README.md

 - 🎛️ **Live controls** — adjust velocity and launch angle on the fly
 - 🔁 **Restart button** to replay the animation with updated parameters
 - 📐 **Auto-scaling axes** that adapt to any velocity/angle combination
+- 📏 **Calculates parameters** such as Range, Height and Total time.
 ---

 ## 📸 Preview